ucdavisdatalab/workshop_llm_with_ollama/chapters/02_getting_started.md

 Loading Models
 --------------

 Ollama allows you to work with a collection of publicly available LLMs.
-A complete list of available mocels can be found [here](https://ollama.com/search).
-Individual models must be downloaded to your local system before ytou are able to work with them.
+A complete list of available models can be found [here](https://ollama.com/search).
+Individual models must be downloaded to your local system before you are able to work with them.
 This is accomplished via the CLI using the "pull" command as follows:

 ```
 pull <model-name>